Why the Ballard Bridge and its steel neighbors need cool-water baths in the summertime

 Learn more about Traffic Lab » | Follow us on Twitter »

 The former SDOT protocol was to examine hot bridges and consider dousing them on the third consecutive day of 85-degree-plus temperatures, to reduce thermal expansion of bridge components.
-Now SDOT will water the bridges on the first or second day of high temperatures, Donohue said.
+Now SDOT will water the bridges on the first or second day of high temperatures, Donahue said.

 Most Read Local Stories